derbuddha/Application-Qt-QML-Module-Design-Demo/README.md

-# Application-QML-Module-Demo
+# Application-Qt-QML-Module-Design-Demo
-Demo on how to use qt_add_qml_module for a QML application
+Demo on how to use QT Design Studio with QtWidget/QML application